jrBordet/RxComposableArchitecture/README.md

 ## Installation

-To run the project, clone the repo, and run `pod install` from the root directory first.
+To run the project, clone the repo, and run `make setup` and `pod install` from the root directory first.

 ```ruby
 source 'https://github.com/jrBordet/Sources.git'